Reallocating Attention Across Layers to Reduce Multimodal Hallucination: Motivation

 \subsection{Hallucination in Perception and Reasoning}

-Given the \textbf{perception–reasoning} pipeline established in Section~\ref{sec:2-2}, it is natural to analyze hallucination along these two stages.
-Figure~\ref{fig:case} illustrates how failures in \textbf{perception} and \textbf{reasoning layers} give rise to two distinct but complementary forms of hallucination, which can be summarized as:
+Given the \textbf{perception–reasoning} pipeline established in Section~\ref{sec:2-2}, hallucination can be interpreted as a deviation of the internal information flow across these two stages.
+Figure~\ref{fig:case} illustrates how failures in \textbf{perception} and \textbf{reasoning layers} give rise to two distinct yet complementary forms of hallucination, summarized as follows.